 This checklist is used by prospective students who are NOT seeking a degree and NOT eligible to receive federal financial aid.
-The COMPASS™ test may be required if your course selection has a prerequisite of English or Math.
 Follow the checklist outlined below to become a NON-DEGREE SALUQI.

 - Please view the Tennessee Eligibility Verification for Entitlements Act for additional information.